 Quick Answer

-The most common feng shui bedroom mistakes are usually bed-related first and clutter-related second.
+The most common feng shui bedroom mistakes are bed-related first and clutter-related second.
 If the bed feels exposed, the mirror reflects too much activity, or the room is trying to operate as an office, storage room, and bedroom at the same time, rest gets weaker fast.

 Bedroom feng shui tends to get overcomplicated online, but most of the important guidance points in one direction.
 The room should help your nervous system settle.
 It should not feel watchful, crowded, or overly active.
 That is why bed placement matters so much, and why visual noise around the bed matters almost as much.